sanguine-squid/sanguine-squid/README.md

 💉 I curse... a lot.
 I also use emotes (like :3c :0 :D :) ) and LMAO a lot.
 If this bothers you idk don't talk to me.

-💉 I curse... a lot.
-I also use emotes (like :3c :0 :D :) ) and LMAO a lot.
-If this bothers you idk don't talk to me.
+💉 I may be a bit shy at first, I promise its nothing bad im just awkward LMAO

 💉 I hide people casually!
 Usually its nothing bad, you're either part of a fandom I don't like or are standing in front of someone I'm talking too.
 Don't send your friends after me asking why I hid you, I'll hide them too.